 Like Eliot who believed cats have a language to themselves, a name they never reveal, Lessing wrote: “All people who live with animals have moments when they long to share a language.”

-Crossing that divide of understanding is one of the great human endeavors, whether we seek a key to life, to the unknowable divine or simply long to commune with the very things that warm us on cold nights and return to us from afar.3
+Crossing that divide of understanding is one of the great human endeavors, whether we seek a key to life, to the unknowable divine or simply long to commune with things that warm us on cold nights and return to us from afar.3

 Accompany this deeply human study of particular cats with the new science on how pet owning makes us human or Mary Oliver’s melodies of love for our most beloved companions, written in the same open-hearted language as Lessing, a language of love as pure as any.